 Disadvantages of Buying a Co-op

 - All prospective purchasers must be approved by the co-op's board of directors.
 The board approval process is often time-consuming and rigorous—requiring extensive information regarding finances, employment, and personal background.
-Even celebrities have been turned down by some selective New York co-op boards.

 - Monthly maintenance fees for co-ops are much higher than for condos.
 This is because the monthly fee includes part of the underlying mortgage for the building.

 - Many co-op boards limit the amount of the purchase price that can be financed and require higher down payments than are usually required for condominiums.

 - It is harder to sub-lease a co-op.
 Each co-op building has its own rules, but many limit or forbid subletting.

 Condominiums are becoming more popular in New York City as new residential buildings are constructed.
 Unlike co-ops, condo apartments are "real" properties.
 Buying a condo is much like buying a house.
 Each individual unit has its own deed and its own tax bill.
 Condos offer greater flexibility but are often priced higher than comparable co-op apartments.

 Advantages of Buying a Condo

 - In most cases, buyers can finance a larger portion of the purchase price (up to 90 percent) and put less money down.

 - You don’t have to deal with board approval.